cardstack/cardstack-documentation/guides/release/card-sdk/index.md

 Visit this URL in the browser to see your app running: [http://localhost:4200](http://localhost:4200)

-If you are having trouble with any of these steps, read the Troubleshooting Tips below or drop by our [Discord chat](http://localhost:4200), and we'll help you get going!
+If you are having trouble with any of these steps, read the "Troubleshooting Tips" at the end of this article or drop by our [Discord chat](http://localhost:4200), and we'll help you get going!

 ## Try making a Card